tillchen/personal-website/content/posts/2019-7-27-SQL-Notes.md

     SELECT Orders.OrderID, Customers.CustomerName, Orders.OrderDate
     FROM Orders o
     JOIN Customers c ON o.CustomerID=c.CustomerID;
+    -- Self-join is also possible
+    -- join a table from another db: foo.table
     ```

 9. `LIMIT 100` limits the number of rows to 100. `LIMIT 2, 3` gets 3 rows that start with the third row (rows are also 0-index based).